nanoporetech/modkit/filtering.md

 default).
 The threshold value is typically an estimate because the base modification probabilities are sampled from a subset of the reads.
 In practice, 10-50 thousand reads are sufficient to make this estimate.
 All calls can be used to calculate the exact value, but the approximation usually gives the same value.
-When using `pileup` a region to sample the reads from can be specified with the `--sample-region` option.
-The `sample-probs` sub-command (with or without `--region`) is specifically taylored to investigate model confidence values at different percentiles.
+When using `pileup`, a region to sample the reads from can be specified with the `--sample-region` option.
+The `sample-probs` sub-command is specifically taylored to investigate model confidence values at different percentiles.

 Once a threshold value has been determined base modification calls with a confidence value less than this number will not be counted.
 Determination of the threshold value can be performed on the fly (by sampling,